 The introduction, in 1987, of the Senior Open Championship and a Neil Coles victory over five former Open champions, led two years later to more than 60 professionals calling for a European Senior Tour to be formally structured.
 In 2003, the Senior Open Championship was officially recognised as a "Senior Major", incorporated into the European Senior Tour and US Champions Tour schedules.

 Swift progress through the nineties produced one of the most impressive success stories in the 20th century's final decade of sport.
-Under the administration of Managing Director Andy Stubbs, 2014 tournaments were staged in 11 countries and on three different continents, while a Qualifying School is employed to identify each season’s new intake.
+Tournaments were staged in eight countries and on three different continents, while a Qualifying School is employed to identify each season’s new intake.